 Banff National Park might just be the perfect outdoor playground for active families.
 With so many things to do in Banff with kids, you’ll have trouble fitting it all in.
-If your Banff itinerary allows it, we recommend adding in some of these best Banff hikes with kids.
+If your Banff itinerary allows it, we recommend adding in some of these amazing kid-friendly hikes in Banff.

 This post contains compensated links.

-What they love are shorter hikes with something of interest.
+What our kids love are hikes with something of interest.
 That “something of interest” can be one of many things:

 - Bridges to cross